Fine-Tuning Phi-2 with LoRA and QLoRA

 There are three main ways to adapt a large language model:

-• Language modeling — predicting the next word given the previous words.
-This is a self-supervised task; the model trains on a large text corpus with no human labels.
+• Language modeling: predicting the next word from the previous words.
+This is a self-supervised task.
+The model trains on a large text corpus with no human labels.

-• Supervised fine-tuning (SFT) — fine-tuning the pretrained model on a custom labeled dataset for a specific behavior.
-This is what you do in this tutorial.
+• Supervised fine-tuning (SFT): fine-tuning the pretrained model on a custom labeled dataset for a specific behavior.
+This is what we do in this tutorial.

-• Preference fine-tuning — training on a dataset with preference labels (which response humans prefer), used to align models with human taste.
+• Preference fine-tuning: training on a dataset with preference labels, which say which response humans prefer.
+It is used to align models with human taste.

-There are also lighter-weight techniques that change no weights at all — zero-shot and few-shot prompting, and prompt tuning — but for genuinely teaching a model new behavior, SFT with PEFT is the practical choice.
+There are also lighter techniques that change no weights at all.
+These are zero-shot and few-shot prompting, and prompt tuning.
+But to truly teach a model new behavior, SFT with PEFT is the practical choice.

 Parameter-Efficient Fine-Tuning (PEFT)

-PEFT fine-tunes a pretrained model by training only a small number of new parameters, leaving the original weights frozen.
+PEFT fine-tunes a pretrained model by training only a small number of new parameters.
+It leaves the original weights frozen.
 Its main techniques are adapters, LoRA, and QLoRA.

 Adapters

-An adapter is a small neural network inserted into the pretrained model.
-The overall model grows slightly, but fine-tuning updates only the adapter's small parameter count instead of the full network.
-(See the PEFT/adapter paper, arXiv:1902.00751.)
+An adapter is a small neural network placed inside the pretrained model.
+The overall model grows a little.
+But fine-tuning updates only the adapter's small parameter count, not the full network.
+(See the PEFT adapter paper, arXiv:1902.00751.)

 LoRA